cybergis/oauthenticator/examples/multi_oauth/README.md

 ## Basic idea

-This work was inspired by danizen's implementation (a hard-coded authenticator for Google, GitHub and NIH login)
+This work was inspired by danizen's implementation (a hard-coded multi-authenticator for Google, GitHub and NIH login)

 See: https://gist.github.com/danizen/78111676530738fcbca8d8ad87c56690